 It is uncomfortable because to assert that Osama did not go to heaven is to suggest that he went to hell.
 That could be a problem, given the current state of America's religious ferment.
 As the controversy over Rev. Rob Bell's new book has shown us, a great number of religious Americans do not want to believe in eternal damnation.

-1. The notion that there is heaven but no hell smacks of the sort of namby-pamby feel-good liberalism that the Maverick Philosopher feels it his duty to combat.
+1. The notion that there is heaven but no hell smacks of the sort of namby-pamby feel-good liberalism that I feel it my duty to combat.
 Of course there may be none of the following: God, afterlife, post-mortem reward, post-mortem punishment.
 But if you accept the first three, then you ought to accept them all.

 2. One reason to believe in some form of punishment after death is that without it, there is no final justice.
 There is some justice here below, but not much.
 One who "thirsts after justice and righteousness" cannot be satisfied with this world.
 Whatever utopia the future may bring, this world's past suffices to condemn it as a vale of injustice.
 (This is why leftist activism is no solution at all to the ultimate problems.)
 Nothing that happens in the future can redeem the billions who have been raped and crucified and wronged in a thousand ways.
 Of course, it may be that this world is "a tale told by an idiot, full of sound and fury, signifying nothing."
 Life may just be absurd.
 But if you do not accept that, if you hold that life has meaning and that moral distinctions have reality, then you may look to God and beyond this life.
 Suppose you do.
 Then how can you fail to see that justice demands that the evil be punished?
 Consider this line of thought: